 The Competition Act establishes civil and administrative sanctions against undertakings that participate in a cartel.
-Spanish law does not establish any criminal sanction for infringements of competition regulations.23
+Spanish law does not establish any criminal sanctions for infringements of competition regulations.

-Significant fines have been imposed in cartel cases, demonstrating the CNC's commitment to detecting cartels and sanctioning those involved.
+Significant fines have been imposed in cartel cases, demonstrating the CNMC's commitment to detecting cartels and sanctioning those involved.
 Fines imposed on undertakings can be up to 10 per cent of the violator's total turnover in the year preceding the imposition of the sanction.
-Nevertheless, if the undertaking is a wholly owned subsidiary of a group, this cap could be applied to the turnover of the group's parent company.
+Nevertheless, if the undertaking is a whollyowned subsidiary of a group, this cap could be applied to the turnover of the group's parent company.
 Legal representatives and managers who have directly participated in the cartel can be sanctioned with a fine of up to €60,000.

-The final amount of the fine will be established taking into account the following criteria, inter alia:
+The final amount of the fine will be established taking into account criteria that include the following: